Bardot (TV series)

-Bardot is an upcoming French drama television series about the actress and model Brigitte Bardot.
-It is created and directed by Danièle Thompson and Christopher Thompson, and stars the newcomer Julia de Nunez in the title role.
-The six 52-minute episodes will be broadcast on France 2 in 2023.
+Bardot is a French television drama series about the actress and model Brigitte Bardot.
+It was created and directed by Danièle Thompson and Christopher Thompson, and stars the newcomer Julia de Nunez in the title role.
+The six 52-minute episodes were broadcast on France 2 from May 8, 2023.

 Plot

-The serial follows the career of the actress and model Brigitte Bardot, from her first casting at age 15 until the filming of Henri-Georges Clouzot's film La Vérité (1960) ten years later.
+The serial follows the career of the actress and model Brigitte Bardot, from her first casting at the age of 15 until the filming of Henri-Georges Clouzot's film La Vérité (1960) ten years later.